simonetthomas/Blue_Thread/README.md

 ## Disclaimer

 ⚠ It is in development.
-Some bugs are present, but a lot of improvements will come in the future.
+Some bugs can be present, but a lot of improvements are coming.
 Follow [Blue Thread on Bluesky](http://bsky.app/profile/bluethread.bsky.social) for the latest news.

 ## What is it ?